OpenEvalProject/evals/manuscripts/elife-92350/v1/manuscript.md

 Day 9: The viral supernatant in the wells containing the immortalised MyD88−/− macrophages were replaced with fresh complete media.
 The MyD88−/− YFP macrophages were checked by fluorescent microscopy before use.

-## Nanopipette fabrication
+### Nanopipette fabrication

 Nanopipettes were fabricated from quartz capillaries, with an outer and inner diameter of 1 and 0.5 mm, respectively.
 A laser pipette puller (Model P-2000, Sutter Instrument, CA) was used for fabrication, using the following parameters: Line1 Heat = 350, Fil = 3, Vel = 30, Del = 220, Pull = 0; Line2 Heat = 400, Fil = 2, Vel = 20, Del = 180, Pull = 255, resulting in a pipette with an internal diameter of 200 nm (±20 nm), Heat = 400, Fil = 4, Vel = 30, Del = 200, resulting in a pipette with an internal diameter of 800 nm (±200 nm).
 The size of the nanopipette was calculated from its electric resistance in PBS buffer; a tip size around 100 nm will generate an electronic resistance around 150 MΩ and a tip size around 800 nm will generate an electronic resistance around 20 MΩ.
 The 800 nm tip size was large enough to prevent blockages during Aβ delivery.

-## Amyloid-β fibril preparation
+### Amyloid-β fibril preparation

 The amyloid-β fibril preparation was a modification of a method reported by our previous work (Hughes et al., 2020).
 The Aβ (1–42) peptide (Stratech, A-1163, 0.5 mg) was initially dissolved in 100% hexafluoroisopropanol (Sigma-Aldrich) at a concentration of 4 μM.
 This solution was incubated at room temperature for 1 hr.
 Then, the solution was sonicated for 10 min in a water bath sonicator and then dried under a light stream of nitrogen gas.
 Dimethyl sulfoxide was added to the peptide, which was incubated at room temperature for 10 min with gentle mixing.
 Finally, this solution was aliquoted and stored at −80°C. For a working solution, D-PBS (Invitrogen, UK) was added to the peptide stock solution and incubated for 2 hr at room temperature for peptide oligomerisation.
 The amyloid-β fibril was characterised using TEM (Figure 1—figure supplement 1).

-## TEM negative staining
+### TEM negative staining

 Aβ samples were adsorbed onto glow-discharged 400 mesh copper/carbon film grids (EM Resolutions) for about 1 min.
 Then, TEM grids were passed over two drops of deionised water to remove any buffer salts and stained in 2% (wt/vol) aqueous uranyl acetate for about 30 s.
 Uranyl acetate dye was drained off the TEM grid using filter paper and grids were allowed to air dry.
 Samples were viewed using a Tecnai G20 transmission electron microscope (FEI/Thermo Fisher Scientific) run at an accelerating voltage of 200 keV using a 20 µm objective aperture to improve contrast.
 Images were acquired using an Orca HR CCD camera (AMT, USA).

-## Nanopipette delivery of LPS and sonicated Aβ fibrils
+### Nanopipette delivery of LPS and sonicated Aβ fibrils

 LPS and sonicated Aβ fibrils were delivered to the cell surface using nanopipette.
 1 μg/ml LPS (Ultrapure LPS from E. coli, 0111:B4, Invivogen) and 4 µM total monomer of sonicated Aβ fibrils were loaded into the nanopipette.
 The nanopipette was controlled by a 3D manipulator (Scientifica microstar) to move down to the target cell until the nanopipette tip slightly touched the cell membrane.
 Then the nanopipette was withdrawn back by 3 µm away from the cell surface.
 At this position, a pressure pulse (3 kPa for 5 s) was used to deliver both the LPS and the sonicated Aβ fibrils to the cell surface (Figure 1—figure supplement 2).

-## Live cell scanning and 3D reconstruction
+### Live cell scanning and 3D reconstruction

 The optical path of the microscope was fully described in our previous work (Li et al., 2021; Ponjavic et al., 2018).
 The scanning was achieved by moving the piezo sample stage.
 Controlled by field-programmable gate array, the movement of sample stage was synchronised with the camera image acquisition.
 Starting from the coverslip surface, the stage was moved in 200 nm increments.
 The total scan range was 20 μm, which was enough to cover the whole cell.
 The camera triggering model was set as edge trigger, in which the camera only acquired a frame when it received a 5 V TTL digital signal.
 When the sample stage was driven to a new Z slice, the FPGA would generate a digital TTL signal and send it to the camera in order to acquire a frame.
 This synchronisation enabled Z stack acquisition allowing for 3D reconstruction.
 The time interval between two scans was 10 s.

-## Myddosome live tracking
+### Myddosome live tracking

 An overview of the tracking analysis is shown in Figure 2—figure supplement 1.
 Image analysis was carried out using ImageJ (NIH) and a MATLAB script for particle tracking (Weimann et al., 2013).
 The raw images were assembled into xyzt hyperstacks, followed by background subtraction using a rolling-ball algorithm (rolling ball radius = 80 pixels) and 3D Gaussian blurring (xyz radius = 1 pixel).
 The hyperstacks were then 3D projected into the xy plane.

 Puncta in the 3D projections were identified using ImageJ’s Find Maxima plugin (prominence over background intensity = 20 counts) and isolated into a new stack for tracking.
 Particle trajectories were then extracted from the identified localisations, with the following parameters used to minimise the false detection of noise and minimise the number of lost tracks: (1) maximum search range (distance a localisation in a trajectory can move between subsequent frames) = 8 px (0.85 μm); (2) memory (the maximum number of frames where a spot can vanish, reappear and be considered in the same track) = 6 frames (60 s); (3) minimum track length = 2 frames (20 s).
 From the calculated trajectories, the lifetime of each track was extracted.
 Trajectories that formed in the first frame were treated as pre-formed MyD88 puncta; these were excluded from further analysis.

-## Myddosome spatial localisation
+### Myddosome spatial localisation

 Analysis was carried out using custom scripts written in python (https://github.com/p-sur/Myddosome-localisation; copy archived at Suresh, 2024).
 Cell boundaries and centroid coordinates were extracted from the acquired xyzt hyperstacks.
 Puncta were localised and tracked using a Python implementation based on the work by Allan et al., 2023; Crocker and Grier, 1996.
 The cell centroid coordinates at each time point were used to correct for any cell movement during the duration of image acquisition.
 Following trajectory assembly, the nearest distance of each localisation at each time point to the cell boundary was calculated, and used to segment the puncta as membrane- or cytoplasm-formed; a threshold of 1.4 μm was used to separate these populations.
 Cytoplasm formed trajectories were excluded from further analysis.

-## dSTORM imaging of Myddosome
+### dSTORM imaging of Myddosome

 Macrophages were plated in complete media and allowed to sit down on a glass-bottom confocal dish (VWR International) overnight.
 The media was replaced with fresh media supplemented with either LPS (1 μg/ml) or sonicated Aβ fibrils (monomer concentration 100 nM) and stimulated for five different time periods: 30 min, 3 hr, 6 hr, 12 hr, and 24 hr.
 Following triggering, the cells were washed three times with PBS and then fixed (0.8% paraformaldehyde, 0.1% glutaraldehyde in PBS) for 15 min at 4°C. Following washing, the cells were stained with 6.7 μg/ml of Alexa Fluor 647-conjugated anti-GFP rabbit polyclonal antibody (Invitrogen) for 20 min at 4°C. The cells were then washed a further three times with PBS prior to imaging. dSTORM imaging was carried out with 50 mM Tris–HCl (pH 8), 0.5 mM glucose, 1.3 μM glucose oxidase, 2.2 µM catalase, and 50 mM mercaptoethylamine.
 The dSTORM images were acquired by a typical TIRF microscope, with the beam angle set for HILO illumination.
 Image stacks (2000 frames) were acquired after illumination with a 190-mW 638 laser (Cobolt 06-MLD-638, HÜBNER GmbH & Co KG) and 10 ms camera exposure for each field of view.
 Image reconstruction was performed using ThunderSTORM.

-## Analysis of super-resolved MyD88 puncta
+### Analysis of super-resolved MyD88 puncta

 Following dSTORM reconstruction, true MyD88 puncta were identified by looking for co-localisation between the 488 nm (YFP) and 635 nm (antibody) channels.
 Following identification, the full width at half maximum (FWHM) of the puncta was measured by fitting a 1D Gaussian to the pixel intensities of the super-resolved puncta and recording the standard deviation of the Gaussian profile.
-The diameter of the super-resolved puncta was calculated using the relationship below:FWHM=22ln2d≈2.355d
+The diameter of the super-resolved puncta was calculated using the relationship below:

+$$
+FWHM=2\sqrt{2ln2}d≈2.355d
+$$

 The intensity of MyD88-YFP images was thresholded to generate a binary mask of Myddosomes.
 Region of interests were drawn around all filtered Myddosomes.
 The multiple ROIs generated were saved to a region file.
 These ROIs were then reloaded to the thresholded dSTORM Myddosomes images.
 This step ensured that analysis was performed only on the regions where MyD88-YFP was detected.
 An Integrated Morphometry Analysis (IMA) was then performed through IMA plugin running inside MetaMorph software (Molecular Devices) (Kedia et al., 2021).
 Parameters like the shape factor were computed for both the LPS and sonicated amyloid-β aggregates triggered Myddosomes.